Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Introduction

 \section{Introduction}

+As we enter an AI test saturation phase, where all AI models claim to be the best or front runners on all available AI tests, new tests ideally orthogonal to current ones have to continue to be developed that can keep up with new models to keep increasingly challenging them.

-We are heavily biased to believe that the way we think and act represents the acme of intelligence, even in instances where we may be limited, or flawed or irrational, or engaged in narrowly specific human (and often mundane) activities like chatting or washing dishes.
+Historically, humans have been heavily biased to believe that the way humans think and act represents the acme of intelligence, and there remains the philosophical and scientific question of the extent to which we can achieve more objective or less human-centric measures of intelligence.

-There will always be a natural tendency to overrate our own intelligence, to the detriment of efforts to devise a possibly more objective and quantitative measure of intelligence.
-But the question is exactly what that more objective test of intelligence might look like.

-One of the greatest lessons and realisations from the impressive apparent performance of Large Language Models (LLMs) is that language and potentially other areas of human intellect are overrated and are more reliant than we thought on memorisation and statistical pattern-matching therefore indicating that these features are not a good benchmark for machine intelligence in the context of features we use to attribute greater value, such as model abstraction and predictive planning.
+The impressive performance of Large Language Models (LLMs) as language processing and generation tools evinces that language and other areas of human intelligence may be overrated and can be, in fact, more dependent than we thought on aspects of memorisation and statistical pattern matching.

-One of the first metrics for intelligence was introduced by Charles Spearman in 1904~\cite{spearman}.
-He proposed specific tests called `s' that would each contribute to a general intelligence test under the name `g', representing the common cognitive ability underlying performance in various mental tasks.
-Specific intelligences contributing to the estimation of the g factor are verbal comprehension, perceptual reasoning, working memory, processing speed, quantitative reasoning, abstract reasoning, spatial ability, memory retrieval, auditory processing, and fluid reasoning.
-Some LLM benchmarks test for different factors, with several benchmarks based on correct answers versus hallucinations; this latter a very human-centric metric related to human's high value of historical truth.

-A common psychological perspective sees intelligence through the lens of IQ tests, particularly the g-factor, a psychometric construct introduced by Spearman that quantifies the positive correlations between cognitive abilities.
+A common psychological perspective sees intelligence through the lens of IQ tests; one of the first was the g-factor, a psychometric construct introduced by Spearman~\cite{spearman} that quantifies the positive correlations between cognitive abilities.
 This framework is consistently linked to a human-centric perspective of what intelligence is and, therefore, biased towards circular reasoning.
-The concept of intelligence testing has been explored by researchers in different fields, including starting with machine intelligence rather than biological or human intelligence~\cite{ploscomp,zenilanimal,zenilrobots,bibid,orallo1998}.
+In the context of AI, some LLM benchmarks test for different factors, with several benchmarks based on correct answers versus hallucinations; some of which are also very human-centric metrics related to humans' biological peculiarities and shared history.